Scientia-Potentia-Est-Tw/scientiatw.live/content/page/about/index.en.md

 For any collaborations or inquiries, please email: hongshenghuang[at]proton[dot]me

-If you want to read the technical blog, please visit：[Scientia Potentia Est Taiwan](https://scientia-potentia-est.com/en)
+If you want to read the technical blog, please visit：[Atoms of Cybersecurity](https://scientia-potentia-est.com/en)

 If you want to subscribe to the RSS feed, please use this link：[RSS](https://scientiatw.live/en/index.xml)